gradiuscypher/screeps/README.md

 * Multi-room expansion

 ## Ideal Pool
+* pathing from storage to destinations to also create roads that way
 * large hauling creeps for moving between rooms for RCL powerleveling
 * additional containers
 * link implementation